-- Safe and Healthy Communities
+- · Safe and Healthy Communities

 - Protected Natural Resources and Systems

 - Thriving Local Economy

 - Inclusive Government

 - Effective and Efficient County Services

-Their 2011 priorities continued to emphasize sustained funding to aggressively combat drug, violent and property crime by strict enforcement coupled with prevention activities.
+Their 2012 priorities continued to emphasize sustained funding to aggressively combat drug, violent and property crime by strict enforcement coupled with prevention activities.
 Also, identify and secure lands and shorelines that should be preserved or protected.
 Other priorities include investing in and maintaining a balanced transportation system of roads, trails, transit and ferries.
 Another emphasis is to increase citizen understanding, access to and participation in the county government process.

-The County spent over \$29.5 million on road maintenance and construction in 2011 and has a budget of over \$33 million for road maintenance and construction in 2012.
-Emphasis on safe communities is evidenced by an increasingly large percentage of the General Fund budget going to the Law and Justice Programs.
-Expenditures in these programs were \$56.44 million in 2011 or 75% of general fund expenditures.
+The County spent over \$29.1 million on road maintenance and construction in 2012 and has a budget of over \$39 million for road maintenance and construction in 2013.
+Emphasis on safe communities is evidenced by the large percentage of the General Fund budget going to the Law and Justice Programs.
+Expenditures in these programs were \$55.61 million in 2012 or 74% of general fund expenditures.

 Over the past five years, the County has issued more than \$44 million in Revenue bonds to pay for the upgrade of sewer systems.
-The /county also issued over \$29 million in Refunding bonds to take advantage of low interest rates.
-The Courthouse, which has housed the administrative functions, along with the Law and Justice functions is in the process of becoming a true Law and Justice Center housing only Law and Justice functions.
-The County also completed the new state-of-the-art Morgue facility.
+The county also issued over \$29 million in Refunding bonds to take advantage of low interest rates.
+The Courthouse, which has housed the administrative functions, along with the Law and Justice functions continues to be converted into a true Law and Justice Center housing only Law and Justice functions.

 Kitsap County's strong fiscal management remains its hallmark.
-Moody's Investors Service assigned a rating of Aa3, and Standard and Poor's assigned a rating of AA to Kitsap County's Sewer Bonds in December 2010.
+Moody's Investors Service assigned a rating of Aa3, and Standard and Poor's assigned a rating of AA- to Kitsap County as of April 2013.
 The County's highly favorable ratings are a reflection of good financial management as indicated by the reserve balance, moderate and manageable debt burden with limited future capital needs.